 The Carer Consultants also attend senior level meetings to provide and represent a carer perspective in planning and policy formation in the mental health service.
 They also provide training for staff and education session for families and carers.

-Please speak with clinical staff to access Carer or Consumer Consultants.

-Family and Carer Project Worker
+Please speak with clinical staff to access Carer or Consumer Consultants or the Family and Carer Support Worker or phone